aalto-j/Thesis-D2D-simulation/README.md

 ## Description

-This Python code is created to simulate the channel behaviour applying Aloha and CSMA protocols in a environment of devices performing direct link communication.
+This Python code is created to simulate the channel behaviour applying Aloha and CSMA protocols in a environment of devices performing direct device-to-device communication.

 The simulation has been created as a part of a thesis.